apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 When you write this, you don't have to call your constructor `new`.
 The more important part is that you have `#[new]` designated on the function.
 With this you can provide any kinds of data you need during processing.
-Using this initializer in python is fairly straightforward.
+Using this initializer in Python is fairly straightforward.

 ```python
 from datafusion import udf